 Genotypic assays are based on mutations inferred from gene sequences.
 Specific mutations in HIV-1 provide resistance to related antiretroviral drugs (Figure 1.13 and Figure 1.14).
 The HIV test sequence can be compared with a database of known drug resistant viral specimens e.g. the Stanford HIV database (Rhee et al., 2003).
 The known drug susceptibility information on the combination of drug resistant mutations, can be used to infer the drug susceptibility of the HIV genotypic sequence data classed as susceptible, resistant and intermediate resistant (Larder et al., 1999; Mayer et al., 2001).

-Sanger based technology has been the standard for sequencing HIV-1 genes for drug resistance genotyping.
+Sanger based technology (Sanger et al., 1977b) has been the standard for sequencing HIV-1 genes for drug resistance genotyping.
 Oligonucleotide hybridization based genotypic assays, as in GeneChip (Affymetrix) (Kozal et al., 1996) and LiPA (InnoGenetics) (Stuyver et al., 1997), were in used but limited to preselected drug resistant mutation codons.

 HIV genotyping for Resistance Test